The Five Stages of a Successful Residential Property Development

 The problem for many would-be residential developers is that property development is a complex business.
 Unlike the relatively simple process of flipping a property, property development often involves the consolidation of multiple blocks or the subdivision of a single large block.
 There are a range of professionals to deal with, strict council regulations to comply with, and an ever-changing range of finance options.
 Often the amount of work involved and the expertise required to pull off a successful development are so daunting that all but the most resolute are scared off.

 The good news is that like any other process, residential property development can be broken down into a series of different steps.
 By learning a little about each stage and seeing where it fits in, you can demystify the process and make a more informed decision about getting involved.
 As your knowledge grows, so will your confidence that, yes, this is something you could actually do.
-(We share this same approach with students in the DG Institute’s free event Property Developer Summit).
-So, take your time and read through the five key stages of a typical residential property development below.
+(We share this same approach with students in the DG Institute’s free event Property Developer Workshop).
+So, take your time and read through the five key property developments processes of a typical residential property development below.

 Phase 1 of Property Development: Research